Dev.Chan64's Blog

 4. Fault Detection and Monitoring

-This design allowed us to secure a structure that consistently works for real-time control, remote deployment, and fault response even on-premise.
+Through this design, real-time control, remote deployment, and fault response were consistently operational even on-premise.

-During the design process, considering the environmental constraints that prevented the use of existing cloud-based technologies, we reviewed and selected technological alternatives that could operate on-premise with similar functionalities.
+During the design process, considering the environmental constraints that prevent the direct use of existing cloud-based technologies, similarly functional but operable on-premise technology alternatives were evaluated and selected.

-Here are the rationales for major technology elements:
+Here are the rationales for key technology elements:

 Item Choice or Transition Design Rationale